debasish22/AngularProjectWithMultipleMOdules/README.md

 once you download this project do a npm install so that it downloads the node_modules necessary to run the Project .

+link to full article for this - https://sites.google.com/site/debasish22blog/angular2/multiplemodules-in-angular-2

 # AngularCLITraining

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.2.